 The center of the square is dominated by a statue of Maria Pita herself, seen on the left, below.
 Around the corner from the square, although not in the square itself, you can see the Church of St. George, in the photo to the right.

-We walked closer the church, but it too, was closed.
-What I didn't realize at the time is that our visit to the medieval town was during siesta, from about 2:30-6:00, when absolutely everything in Spain is closed.
+We walked closer to the church, but it too, was closed.
+What I didn't realize at the time was that our first visit to the medieval town was during siesta, from about 2:30-6:00, when absolutely everything in Spain is closed.

-By 6:00, when we thought it was dinner time, the square barely came to life, as we sat down in a café in the square to have a beer and a tapa.
-We were serenaded by the gentlemen below, right photo.
-The ambience on the square was magical!
+By 6:00, when we thought it was dinner time, the square barely came to life, as we sat down in a café to have a beer and a tapa.
+We were serenaded by the gentlemen, below right photo.
+The ambiance on the square was magical!